-CDKO-125a-003 Advanced/metastatic solid tumors 30 patients 1 st Schedule: Orally, once daily for 21 consecutive days followed by 7 days of rest in a 4-week cycle at escalating doses of 16 and 24 mg/m 2 2 nd Schedule: Orally, once daily for 14 consecutive days followed by 7 days of rest in a 3-week cycle at escalating doses of 24, 48, 54 and 72 mg/m 2 Pharmacokinetics: No differences in the pharmacokinetics were observed between the two schedules after both single and repeated dosing The systemic exposure to Milciclib increased with dose in terms of both Cmax and daily AUC, without deviations from dose-proportionality After repeated administrations, Milciclib Cmax and AUC accumulated by a factor of 2-4, independent of the dose-level Efficacy: No objective responses were achieved.
-SDs were reported in 5 out of 16 evaluable patients (31.3%), starting from the dose of 48 mg/m2/day.
-One clinically significant disease stabilization maintained for 12 cycles (10.5 months) at 48 mg/m2/day, was achieved in a parotid.
-CDKO-125a-004 Advanced/metastatic solid tumors 16 patients Orally administered at 45, 60 and 80 mg/m 2 once daily for 7 days on / 7 days off (Days 1 to 7 and 15 to 21) in a 4-week cycle in combination with fixed dose of IV gemcitabine (1000 mg/m 2 /day) on Days 1, 8, 15 over 30 minutes every 4 weeks Pharmacokinetics: Pharmacokinetics: Pharmacokinetic parameters of Milciclib after Milciclib maleate/ gemcitabine combination were consistent with those previously observed after Milciclib maleate administration as single agent, suggesting no influence of gemcitabine on the pharmacokinetics of the compound Efficacy: One PR in 14 evaluable patients (7.1%) and one SD in 10 patients (71.4%).
-Encouraging clinical benefit in ~36% patients, including gemcitabine refractory patients supporting development of combination therapies with Milciclib in advanced cancer patients.
+CDKO-125a-003 Advanced/metastatic solid tumors 30 patients 1st Schedule: Orally, once daily for 21 consecutive days followed by 7 days of rest in a 4-week cycle at escalating doses of 16 and 24 mg/m 2 2nd Schedule: Orally, once daily for 14 consecutive days followed by 7 days of rest in a 3-week cycle at escalating doses of 24, 48, 54 and 72 mg/m 2 Pharmacokinetics: No differences in the pharmacokinetics were observed between the two schedules after both single and repeated dosing The systemic exposure to Milciclib (amount of milcicilib available systemically in the patient) increased with dose in terms of both Cmax (maximum concentration of Milciclib in plasma) and daily AUC (Area Under the Plasma Drug Concentration vs Time Curve, a measure of drug bioavailability) without deviations from dose-proportionality (plasma concentration changes in a linear relationship to amount of drug dosed).
+After repeated administrations, Milciclib Cmax and AUC accumulated by a factor of 2-4, independent of the dose-level Clinical observations: No objective (measurable) responses were achieved.
+Stable Disease (SDs) were reported in 5 out of 16 CDKO-125a-004 Advanced/metastatic solid tumors Orally administered at 45, 60 and 80 mg/m 2 once daily for 7 evaluable patients (31.3%), starting from the dose of 48 mg/m2/day.
+One clinically significant disease stabilization maintained for 12 cycles (10.5 months) at 48 mg/m2/day, was achieved in a parotid gland patient.
+Pharmacokinetics: Pharmacokinetic parameters (Cmax, AUC) of Milciclib 16 patients days on / 7 days off (Days 1 to 7 and 15 to 21) in a 4-week cycle in combination with fixed dose of IV gemcitabine (1000 mg/m2/day) on Days 1, 8, 15 over 30 minutes every 4 weeks after Milciclib maleate/ gemcitabine combination were consistent with those previously observed after Milciclib maleate administration as single agent, suggesting no influence of gemcitabine on the pharmacokinetics of the compound Clinical observations: One PR in 14 evaluable patients (7.1%) and one SD in 10 patients (71.4%).
+Clinically significant disease stabilizations lasting 3 6 months were recorded in 4 cases (28.6%) in thyroid, prostatic, pancreatic carcinoma and peritoneal mesothelioma, in 2 of them lasting 13.4 months (peritoneal mesothelioma) and 14.3 months (prostate cancer).
+The PR and 3 of the 4 long lasting disease stabilizations were obtained at the recommended Phase II dose (RP2D) of 80 mg/m2/day plus 1000 mg/m2/day gemcitabine, supporting development of combination therapies with Milciclib in advanced cancer patients.